fluttermtl/flutter_chat_workshop/03_prepare_app/instructions.md

 # Step 3: Prepare app

-This step will introduce you to the root and basics or Flutter.
-The framework is base on Widget as POO is based on Object.
+In this step, we will cover the basics of Flutter.
+You will learn how to start a Flutter app and how to create a widget.

 Complete the `TODO` using the sections below.

 ---

 ## StatelessWidget

-Every component in Flutter are `Widget` class and when it comes to create our own widgets, it starts with `StatelessWidget` class.
+Every component in Flutter is a `Widget` class.
+To create custom widgets, we need to extend the `StatelessWidget` class, which is a derived class of `Widget`.
-`StatelessWidget` are components that don't have any state, but can still have properties.
-By Extending the `StatelessWidget` class, we have to implement the `build` function that will return the content of the component.
+`StatelessWidget` are components that don't have any state but can still have properties.
+By Extending the `StatelessWidget` class, we have to implement the `build` function that returns another `Widget`.

 ```dart
 class MyWidget extends StatelessWidget {